Start Your Career with Confidence

 Your cover letter personalises your application and lets you express your passion for mental health support.

-For guidance, check the Australian Government’s Job Application Tips or ask Hader’s Learner Support team for feedback before applying.
+For guidance, you can check the Australian Government's job application tips or ask Hader's Learner Support team for feedback before applying.

 9. Where to Find Mental Health Job Opportunities

-Graduates with a Certificate IV in Mental Health are qualified for entry-level and support roles such as:
+With a Certificate IV in Mental Health, you're qualified for entry-level and support roles such as:

 - Mental Health Support Worker